SergeStinckwich/PlayerST/README.md

 PlayerST is a client library for the [Player/Stage](http://playerstage.sourceforge.net/) robotic device server.
 This library allows the use of Smalltalk as a client for Player.
 PlayerST has been developed by Serge Stinckwich (UMMISCO) and IA department of Ecole des Mines de Douai.
 This software is available under the open-source MIT licence.

+In order to run PlayerST, you need to install Player 2.1.2 and Stage 2.1.1 on your platform.
+More recent of Player/Stage might be work.

 http://www.youtube.com/watch?v=6hhKzEf_jcw

 ## How to install PlayerST with SS3